swapan007/Python_Mini_Projects/README.md

 # my-python-mini-projects
-im this repository i am collecting all my python mini projects.
+in this repository i am collecting all my python mini projects.